-Terminator: Dark Fate trailer: Linda Hamilton and Arnold Schwarzenegger to enthral fans again!
+Terminator: Dark Fate Trailer: Linda Hamilton And Arnold Schwarzenegger To Enthral Fans Again!

 It is for this reason the T-6 is highly anticipated.
 Terminator: Dark Fate is produced by original The Terminator director James Cameron and Skydance's David Ellison.
 New stars like Natalia Reyes as Dani and Mackenzie Davis as Grace will be joining Hamilton and Schwarzenegger in T-6.
 Grace is a super-soldier sent back to protect Dani, who is apparently very important to the future in the way Sarah Connor was in the first two Terminator movies.

 Cameron revealed that the plot of Terminator: Dark Fate would be in continuation of the 1991 classic Terminator 2: Judgment Day.
-The response of sci-fi movie critics to the the first trailer of Terminator: Dark Fate was rather mixed.
+The response of sci-fi movie critics to the first trailer of Terminator: Dark Fate was rather mixed.
 But the general consensus is that taking all things into account, T-6 is a major improvement over the previous films of Terminator i.e. T-3, T-4 and T-5.

 To know for sure if it really delivers as the sequel of blockbuster T-1 and T-2, we will have to wait until November 1 when Terminator: Dark Fate hits screens across the world.
-Will Terminator: Dark Fate enthral sci-fi buffs, and the T-Franchise fans in particular?
+Will Terminator: Dark Fate enthral sci-fi buffs and the T-Franchise fans in particular?

 Written by S V Vikas.